-How to interpret FEOS score results
+How to correctly calculate the FEOS score and FEOS rate.

-The range of responses runs from 0 (worsening) to 100 (best possible response).The higher the score, the larger the response to mAbs.
+The range of responses runs from 0 (worsening) to 100 (best possible response).
+The higher the score, the larger the response to biologics.

 Reference: